 (after 12 full months)

 (Starting at $200,000)

-The beauty of this is that since there is no payment due, there are no due dates, no minimums due and if it is not convenient to make a payment in any given month even if you want to, there are no negative ramifications to your credit, etc. if you choose not to pay sometimes.
+The beauty of this is that since there is no payment due, there are no due dates and no minimums due.
+If it is not convenient to make a payment in any given month, even if you want to, there are no negative ramifications to your credit if you choose not to pay sometimes.

 Effects on Family Members

-The biggest complaint I hear is mostly from heirs who may be current spouses who were not married to the borrower at the time the loan was received, family members who were shocked when they learn of the existence of the reverse mortgage or of others who moved in with the borrowers but now learn they cannot remain in the home under the terms of the loan after the original borrowers have all permanently left the home.
+The biggest complaint I hear is mostly from heirs who may be current spouses who were not married to the borrower when the loan was received.
+These family members were shocked when they learned of the reverse mortgage or of others who moved in with the borrowers but now learned they could not remain in the home under the loan terms after the original borrowers had all permanently left home.

 As I said, the loan uses certain known factors to determine benefits.
 Therefore, the reverse mortgage does not allow the assumption of the loan by new borrowers or the addition of new spouses after the loan has closed, which would skew all the loan assumptions.

 If borrowers want new spouses to be included in the security of a reverse mortgage, they must be willing to refinance into a new reverse mortgage in both borrowers’ names.

 Family members need to realize that discussing the ramifications of the reverse mortgage and its effects on the amounts left to heirs should take place long before the passing of the individual(s) who felt it necessary to get the loan in the first place.

 If the senior homeowner feels that some assistance is necessary, but family members do not want to see their inheritance lowered, perhaps family members can all pool together and create a family reverse mortgage of their own whereby the family members provide for the seniors’ needs and then are repaid with the selling of the home.